 FOR IMMEDIATE RELEASE

-Adam Umhoefer, executive director of the American Foundation for Equal Rights (AFER), the sole sponsor of the federal constitutional challenge to California’s Proposition 8, issued the following statement on today’s decision:
+Adam Umhoefer, executive director of the American Foundation for Equal Rights (AFER), the sole sponsor of the Perry case, issued the following statement:

 About the American Foundation for Equal Rights

-The American Foundation for Equal Rights is the sole sponsor of Perry v.
-Brown (now Hollingsworth v.
-Perry), the federal constitutional challenge to California’s Proposition 8.
+The American Foundation for Equal Rights is the sole sponsor of Hollingsworth v.
+Perry, the federal constitutional challenge to California’s Proposition 8.
 After bringing together bipartisan attorneys Theodore B. Olson and David Boies to lead its legal team, AFER successfully advanced the Perry case through Federal District Court and the Ninth Circuit Court of Appeals.
+The case is currently before the United States Supreme Court.
 The Foundation is committed to achieving full federal marriage equality.